2No2Name/worldthreader/README.md

 ##### How is the compatibility with other mods?

 Compatibility issues with other mods will be very common.
-Often these issues cannot be fixed by this mod, but instead the other mods have to adjust.
+Please report all issues you encounter to worldthreader directly to avoid giving other mod authors headaches.
 The author of Worldthreader is willing to cooperate and suggest changes to other mods for compatibility.

 ##### What about older versions of Minecraft?